netdata/developer-relations/engagement-handbook.md

 3. I don’t know/will investigate → “This does not always happen, it does not let me do X”

 ## Point 4 - Empathy

-If the user goes ahead and contact us, through the forums or email, this means that the user got affected by our product, in either a positive or negative manner, but he/she got affected.
+If the user goes ahead and contact us, through the forums or email, this means that the user got affected by our product, in either a positive or negative manner.

-The user never fails, it’s always the fault of the design, which did not take into account the possibility of misuse.
+The user never fails, it’s always the fault of the design, which did not take into account the possibility of a human error.
+There is an interesting [Stack Exchange](https://ux.stackexchange.com/questions/48471/is-it-always-the-fault-of-the-designers) answer regarding this notion.

 So, it doesn’t matter what is the fault.
-For a split second, the user’s feelings got hurt and he got negative feelings because of our product.
-Let’s try to change that!
+For a split second, the user’s feelings got hurt and he got negative feelings because of our product. **Let’s try to change that!**

 ### Empathy
 Empathy is the skill to be able to understand the feelings of another person.
 The thing is, it’s not very easy and when we do have it, we have to **actively communicate** it. **We have to show empathy.**